Air Headquarters Communication Squadron

-The Air Headquarters Communication Squadron (Pegasus) (AHQCS) of the Indian Air Force is based at Air Force Station Palam, New Delhi.
+The Air Headquarters Communication Squadron (Pegasus) (AHQCS) of the Indian Air Force is based at the Air Force Station Palam, Delhi Cantt, New Delhi.
 It is a transport squadron which maintains a fleet of aircraft with the primary aim of providing air transport to the President, Vice President and Prime Minister of India, within and outside the country, and to visiting foreign heads of State, categorized as VVIPs.

 Owing to its unique and often behind-the-scenes role ferrying senior officers and dignitaries, the unit earned the affectionate nickname “The Flying Wheelchair” within the service.

 Components

 The squadron is commanded by an officer of the rank of Group Captain, who is also responsible for operation of VIP aircraft and their maintenance.
 It operates under the functional and administrative control of the Directorate of Operations (VIP) at Air Force Headquarters through 3 Wing AF at Palam.

 The Ministry of Defence regulates the special flights and stipulates as per relevant orders that, with the exception of the President, Vice President and Prime Minister, certain 'other entitled persons' (OEP) can also avail special flights.
 This includes and is limited to: Minister of Defence, Minister of Home Affairs, Minister of External Affairs, Minister of Finance, ministers of state in the Ministry of Defence, Chief of Defence Staff, chiefs of the three defence services, Defence Secretary, other cabinet ministers, senior service and civilian officers who are connected with defence organisation and Cabinet Secretary.